 Conveyor Transfer Points / Projects

-The performance of conveyor transfer points is an essential part of the productivity of the conveyor belt systems in the bulk solids industry.
-Transfer point design, fabrication and installations utilizing ASGCO’s, 3-D Point Cloud Scanning, 3-DEM (Discrete Element Methods) chute analysis program is a revolutionary way to handle granular and particulate material by streamlining the process from the point where material leaves the head pulley until it is deposited onto the receiving conveyor for a more deliberate control of the material as it flows from one conveyor to another.
-3-DEM™ Transfer Point Design controls the dust by keeping the column of material together so that air does not become entrapped in the material flow, then forced back out of the flow carrying dust, when the material is loaded on the receiving belt.
+The performance of transfer chutes is an essential part of the productivity of conveyor belt systems in the bulk solids industry.
+Transfer point design, fabrication and installations utilizing ASGCO®’s 3-DEM™ (Discrete Element Methods) chute analysis program is a revolutionary way to handle granular and particulate material by streamlining the process from the head pulley until it is deposited onto the receiving conveyor for more deliberate control of the material.
+3-DEM™ Transfer Point Design controls the dust by keeping the column of material together so that air does not become entrapped in the material flow, then forced back out carrying dust, when the material is loaded on the receiving belt.

 These techniques are easily applied to both existing and new installations, resulting in significant cost improvements and system efficiencies.